. . . . . . . . . . . . . . . . . . . .

 Everyone at school was trying to spank me.

-My mom gave me a treat at lunch.
-She gave me white bread on my sandwich, cookies, a ho-ho, and a napkin that says, “Happy Birthday, Kelly.”
+a ho-ho, and a napkin that says, “Happy Birthday, Kelly.”

 October 15, 1970